vonderwoman/Data-science-with-R/README.md

 **Creating a map visualization of rides in New York**

 *Conclusion*
-At the end of the Uber data analysis R project, we observed how to create data visualizations.
+At the end of the Uber data analysis R project, we observed how to create data visualizations in R